Pangorin/Weather-Data-Aggregator/README.md

     - `python-dotenv`
     - `requests`
     - `pandas`
+    - `SQLAlchemy`
+    - `mysql-connector-python`
 - Install them using `pip install -r requirements.txt`.

 4. Configuration (`.env` file):
 - In the `.env` file, store your secrets and configurations. **Never commit this file to Git**.

+5. Install and run a MySQL server, few options like:
+- **Local install**: Download and install MySQL Community Server directly onto machine.
+- **Docker**: This is preference, and often the easiest way.
+Can pull the official MySQL image and run it in a container.

+6. Create a database and user:
+- Connect to MySQL server using a command-line client or a GUI tool like DBeaver or MySQL Workbench.
+Run the following SQL commands to create a dedicated database and a user for the application.

 ## Phase 1: E - Extract (`extract.py`)
 - Connect to the OpenWeatherMap API and download the raw weather data for each city.
 Save this raw data without changing it.